MChaudhry9/Towers-of-Hanoi_Frontend_GUI/README.md

 ## Introduction

 The Towers of Hanoi is a classic puzzle game in computer science and mathematics where the objective is to move a stack of disks from the first tower to the last tower, following specific rules.
-This repository provides the core backend implementation of the puzzle.
+This repository provides the frontend implementation of the puzzle.

 ## Features